 |Total Cost of Tolls From Guadalajara to Puerto Vallarta||$652|

-Leaving Guadalajara the landscapes are all agave fields and lush, high-altitude forest with some large cacti.
+Leaving Guadalajara the landscapes are all agave fields and lush, high-altitude forest with some large cacti, oaks, and parotas.
 You will pass two extinct volcanos and beautiful scenery as you descend from the highlands.

-Just before you get to Jala, Nayarit, there is a turn-off for Compostela and the beach.
+Just before you get to Jala, Nayarit, there is an off-ramp for Compostela and the beach.
 Jala, Nayarit is a little out of the way but the town has Pueblo Magico status and they have a great corn festival every year in August.
-If you need to get gas or use the bathroom, it is worth cruising the downtown to take a photo.
+If you need to get gas or use the bathroom, it is worth cruising downtown to take a photo.
 The mountain above the town is especially striking after the rains when everything is electric green.

 There is a very large altar dedicated to the people who have died in automobile accidents along the curvy mountain road between Compostela and Las Varas.
 Drive with care and don’t pass on blind turns.